 But the company’s website shared a video showing, step-by-step, how to put the Ping-Pong table together.

 “It saved me hours.
 And it didn’t matter if it was two in the morning or two in the afternoon,” Shep said about this example of responsiveness in customer service.
 Sometimes you don’t have to respond live, but make sure the answer is easy for your customers to find.

 “That’s a version of accessibility,” Shep said.

-Once customers experience great responsiveness in customer service, that raises the bar for their next brand experience, Jenn added.
+Once customers experience excellent responsiveness in customer service, that raises the bar for their next brand experience, Jenn added.

 Making responsiveness a competitive advantage

-When Shep was talking with Salesforce, he asked, “How accessible are you with customer support?”
+When Shep talked with Salesforce, he asked, “How accessible are you with customer support?”

 “What kind of question might you need help with?” the sales rep responded.

 Shep came up with a question, and the sales rep responded, “Just google that.”